qre-nainggolan/efficomps/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is yet in experimental environtment, the purpose of this package is to provide as many as self customizeable react component which is easy to be implemented.
+This project is yet in experimental environment, the purpose of this package is to provide as many as self customizeable react component which is easy to be implemented.

 ## Available Scripts

 To install the package

     npm install efficomps

+Some snippets:

     import { GenerateInputText, GenerateButton, GenerateNotificationPopup, GenerateInputGroup, TableWrapper, FormModalWrapper } from 'efficomps';
     import { HTTPProxy } from 'efficomps';